corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 ## Delegated Contract Design

 As we have now delegated contract verification constraint logic to the commands themselves, we must also refactor the contract to support this delegation.
-The contract implementation in this case becomes incredibly simple, since it's no longer responsible for defining contract verification constraints, for example:
+The contract implementation in this case becomes simpler, since it is no longer responsible for defining contract verification constraints.
+For example:

 ```kotlin